klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/subbridge.md

 ```

 ## subbridge_getReceiptFromParentChain <a id="subbridge_getReceiptFromParentChain"></a>
-The `subbridge.getReceiptFromParentChain` returns the receipt of the anchoring transaction.
+The `subbridge_getReceiptFromParentChain` returns the receipt of the anchoring transaction.

 **Parameters**